Vincent1334/BlueROV2-ROS/src/core/src/bridge/README.md

 ## Usage

-Once the BlueRov is connected to your computer, run:
+Once the BlueRov2 is connected to your computer, run:

 ```bash
 $ roslaunch core bluerov2_node.launch